Estearle/COMP4601/Assignments/README.txt

 Rachel Wong 101184274
 Earle Estrella 100907269

+Potential Discussion Points(Add-on):
+    Q1: How does it store the data?
+    - It is stored in an array when we crawl.
+After the crawling is done, we connect to the mongo database, map all the obj from the array to the correspoding schema and add them into the database.

 Parts Completed:
     Crawler:
     Web crawler capable of crawling fruit example site and personal site.